-Whether you live in the city or a more rural setting, maximizing your backyard space for local wildlife inviting habitat including birds, butterflies, bees, and other wildlife is relatively easy to do.
-Join landscape designer Doug Scott to learn how to craft a wildlife plan that will attract birds and butterflies and other wildlife to your yard.
+Whether you live in the city or a more rural setting, maximizing your backyard for local wildlife is a relatively easy undertaking.
+Join landscape designer Doug Scott to learn how to attract birds, butterflies, and other wildlife to your yard.

-When developing an overall wildlife habitat plan, and choose the best, most logical progression of steps for implementing in your yard.
+When developing an overall wildlife habitat plan, follow t his logical progression of implementation steps.

 Visit the USDA website for list of introduced, invasive and noxious plants, as well as search your state to see which invasive species are common to your area.